 Most community members who live or work near the site now are not being exposed to Libby asbestos from the site.
-Several community exposure pathways, such as ambient air emissions, piles of vermiculite and waste rock on the site, and asbestos-contaminated soil on the site, have been eliminated and therefore pose no public health hazard to the current community.
-Pathways involving exposure of individuals to waste rock brought home from the facility in the past for personal use as fill material, driveway surfacing material, or soil amendments are potentially complete.
+Several community exposure pathways, such as ambient air emissions, on-site vermiculite and waste rock piles, and asbestos-contaminated soil on the site, have been eliminated, and therefore pose no public health hazard to the current community.
+Pathways involving exposure of individuals to waste rock brought home from the facility in the past for personal use as fill material, driveway surfacing, or soil amendments represent potential exposure pathways.
 Because not enough information is available to determine whether individuals brought waste rock home for personal use, this exposure pathway is considered an indeterminate public health hazard.

-During site visits in 2000 and 2002, EPA and ATSDR staff noted that no waste piles were present at the site [1, 2].
-The present and future exposure pathway to on-site waste piles is considered eliminated and therefore poses no public health hazard to community members.

-Present and future exposures to Libby asbestos from facility air emissions also have been eliminated because the facility is no longer in operation.
+During the site visit in 2002, ATSDR staff members noted that no waste piles were observed at the site [45].
+The present and future exposure pathways to on-site waste piles are considered eliminated and therefore pose no public health hazard to community members.
+Present and future exposure to Libby asbestos from facility air emissions has also been eliminated because the facility is no longer in operation.
+Areas of asbestos-contaminated soil at the New Castle site and on the adjoining CSX property were excavated and removed in 2004, effectively eliminating this exposure pathway.